-The interactive ground-water tutor addresses both federal and state science education standards and the Kansas mathematics, environmental science, and geography education standards.
+The Plume Busters software addresses both federal and state, secondary, science education standards and the Kansas mathematics, environmental science, and geography education standards.
 The National Science Education Standards (NAS, 1996) for grades 9-12 state that students should develop an understanding of the geochemical cycles and the role of water as a carrier of material (Earth and Space Science Content Standard D, p.
 187).
 Under the Science in Personal and Social Perspectives Content Standard F (p.
 193) students are to develop an understanding of the impact of human activity on natural resources and environmental quality through control of the hydrologic cycle and disposal of wastes.
 Under this standard, understanding of basic concepts and principles of science and technology should precede active debate of science- and technology-related issues.

-Tables 1-4 identify the Kansas science, mathematics, environmental, and geography education standards, benchmarks, and indicators relevant to the ground-water tutor.
+Tables 1-4 identify the Kansas science, mathematics, environmental, and geography education standards, benchmarks, and indicators relevant to Plume Busters.

-What Students Gain from Working through the Ground-water Tutor
+What Students Gain from Working through the Plume Busters Software